devcon14/cmis-capture/README.md

 Usage
 -----

-To use the interface start the web server by running:
+By default the docker image runs the excel demo as a web service by running:

     python web.py

-This will run the default excel demo.

-Then point your browser to http://localhost:5000 to start capturing.
+You can point your browser to http://localhost:5000 to start capturing.

 To run a different configuration specify the configuration file eg.